bekaheni/Backup-Status/DEPLOYMENT.md

         }

         location /static {
-            alias /path/to/your/Backup-Status/static; # Replace with actual path }
+            alias /var/www/backup-status/static; # Path to static files }
     }
     ```
     **Important**:
     *   Update `your_domain_or_IP`.
-    *   Update `/path/to/your/Backup-Status/static` with the absolute path to your project's `static` directory (e.g., `/home/your_user/Backup-Status/static` or `/var/www/Backup-Status/static` if you move it there).
+    *   The `alias /var/www/backup-status/static;` line should point to the absolute path to your project's `static` directory.
 If your app serves static files directly through Flask and Gunicorn (common for smaller apps), you might not strictly need the `location /static` block, but it's good practice for Nginx to handle them.
 Your current `index.html` references Materialize CSS via CDN, so this static block might be less critical for now unless you add local static assets.

 c.  **Enable the Nginx Server Block:**
     Create a symbolic link from `sites-available` to `sites-enabled`: